microtrain/bootcamp/04-ServersAndTheInternet/01-URL.md

 ### Summary

-In this exercise you learned how to
+In this lesson, we covered
+* How to read a URL
-* open Chrome DevTools
+* Chrome DevTools
-* use Chrome DevTools to analyze a server response.
+  * How to use Chrome DevTools to analyze a server response.

 ## Additional Resources